-Demand for tax preparation services has been restrained over the five years to 2013 due to falls in employment and income levels.
+Demand for tax preparation services has been restrained over the five years to 2014 due to falls in employment and income levels.
 In addition, consumers have opted to do their own taxes to save money, using a growing number of free options and at-home software products.
 While employment and income levels are forecast to pick up and stimulate industry demand, tax preparers will still face strong competition.
-Nonetheless, a new IRS regulation and expansion of industry services will lead to modest revenue growth... purchase to read more
+Nonetheless, an expansion of industry services will lead to modest revenue growth... purchase to read more

 Industry Report - Industry Investment Chapter